-They’re also completely natural with no artificial colours, flavours or preservatives, low in calories (as opposed to things such as pigs ears) and are odourless (no more smelly bones hanging around the yard).
+Antlers are also completely natural with no artificial colours, flavours or preservatives, low in calories (as opposed to things such as pigs ears) and are odourless (no more smelly bones hanging around the yard).

 When given correctly, Antlers are also a natural way to help keep on top of your dog's dental hygiene by scraping the tartar back on their teeth.
 And they’re long lasting, not a 5-minute treat!

 Dogs in general love to chew, whether it’s to release frustration, boredom or just because they’re happy doing so, you may find your dog chewing on sticks, a toy or even a pair of your shoes.
 If this is the case, give them something nutritious to chew on instead!